 Sometimes, teams will be surprised by the workshop outcome.

 With many stakeholders involved and client benefits and user journeys to think about, it is reasonable to be wary of fuzzy thinking, unclear deliverables and a badly defined scope of work.
-If ideas are not articulated right off the bat or given a chance to be surfaced - the project could indeed take an unclear, more dangerous route.
+If ideas are not articulated right off the bat or given a chance to surface, the project could take an unclear, more dangerous route.